berick/Presentations/Pending/newdevs.md

   ngOnInit() {
     this.cellTextGenerator = {
+      /*
-      // "barcode" must match the "name" attribute for the
+      "barcode" must match the "name" attribute for the
-      // <eg-grid-column/> that uses the cell template.
+      <eg-grid-column/> that uses the cell template.

-      //
-      // "row" is the same row value used within the cell template.
+      "row" is the same row value used within the cell template.

-      //
-      // Once again, this code checks to ses if the patron (here, "row")
-      // has a "card" value then returns the barcode as the
-      // cell text if present, or empty string otherwise.
+      Once again, this code checks to ses if the patron (here, "row") has a "card" value then returns the barcode as the cell text if present, or empty string otherwise.
+      */
       barcode: row => row.card() ? row.card().barcode() : ''

+      // Entries for other cell templates may continue here.

     };
   }
 }